China's Major Airports

 The Pudong Airport has all of the amenities a passenger needs to kill time while waiting for their flight.

 The Maglev train is an experience on its own right, as it is the first commercially operated high-speed magnetic levitation line in the world.
 The Maglev train was constructed between 2001 and 2004, and it’s the world’s fastest train in regular commercial service.
-Traveling at 431km/h (268 mph) is faster than France’s TGV.
+Traveling at 431 km/h (268 mph), it is faster than France’s TGV.

 Shanghai Hongqiao Airport

-The Shanghai Hongqiao airport (SHA) services flights to Japan, Korea and Taiwan, but mainly operates domestic flights within China.
-It's important for foreign travelers to check from which Shanghainese airport they're departing from when traveling inside China, as their flight might be scheduled to leave from Hongqiao Airport, and both airports are located far from each other.
+Shanghai Hongqiao Airport (SHA) services flights to Japan, Korea, and Taiwan, but mainly operates domestic flights within China.
+It's important for foreign travelers to check which Shanghai airport they're departing from when traveling inside China, as their flight might be scheduled to leave from Pudong Airport, and the two airports are quite far from each other.

-Built in 1907 for military flights, the Hongqiao Airport used to be Shanghai's most important airport until the Pudong Airport took that spot.
-However, Hongqiao retains its old airport vibe, given that it wasn't until 1923 when civilians were able to use it, and it's easy to navigate.
+Built in 1907 for military flights, Hongqiao Airport used to be Shanghai's most important airport until Pudong Airport took that spot.
+However, Hongqiao retains a “vintage” vibe, and it's relatively easy to navigate.
 What's more, it's only 13 kilometers (8 miles) from downtown Shanghai.

-As with Beijing, you may take the subway or a taxi from Hongqiao to the city.
+As with Beijing, you can take the subway or a taxi from Hongqiao to the city.
 And just like in Beijing, the waiting times for cabs are hard to predict.
-There might be lots of "black cabs" available near the airport, we strongly discourage using their services, as they can easily cheat newly arrived travelers.
-Book a driver for faster and more convenient transportation.
+There might be lots of unofficial cabs available near the airport, but we strongly discourage using their services, as they often cheat newly arrived travelers.
+We suggest booking a private driver for faster and more convenient transportation.

 Hong Kong International Airport

-Also known as Chek Lap Kok Airport, the Hong Kong International Airport (HKG) opened in 1998 to replace the centrally located Kai Tak Airport built in 1925, known for its famous and breathtaking landings flying over buildings and between mountains.
+Also known as Chek Lap Kok Airport, Hong Kong International Airport (HKG) opened in 1998 to replace the centrally located Kai Tak Airport built in 1925, which was known for its famous landings between buildings and mountains.

-The Hong Kong International Airport is located on the island of Lantau, and planes fly above the sea before landing.
-It is also one of Asia's major flying hubs and services most of the countries in the region.
-Several renowned airlines fly into this airport.
+Hong Kong International Airport is located on the island of Lantau, and planes fly over the sea before landing.
+It is one of Asia's major hubs and services most of the countries in the region.
+Several well-known airlines fly into this airport.

-Hong Kong International Airport offers passengers excellent dining, shopping and many other fine experiences.
+Hong Kong International Airport offers passengers excellent dining, shopping, and many other amenities.